jonasrosland/technical-writing-test-repo/README-Senn.md

 ## Results

 The results are in the /results folder.
-Test results for popular datasets can also be downloaded [here](https://www.youtube.com/watch?v=pAoDgCF-feg).
+Test results for popular datasets can also be downloaded [here](https://www.youtube.com/watch?v=pAoDgCF-feg). (placeholder link)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.